Application-Focused Networks and Services

-Cisco XNC and applications, a part of the Cisco Open Network Environment (Cisco ONE) portfolio, offer customers a low-risk, blueprint approach to introducing software-defined networking (SDN) in their environments.
-The Cisco approach to using a centralized controller, along with the local control plane, provides a highly secure, scalable, and resilient deployment model.
+Cisco XNC and Cisco XNC applications offer customers a low-risk, blueprint approach to introducing software-defined networking (SDN) into their environments.
+Using a centralized controller along with the local control plane provides a highly secure, scalable, and resilient deployment model.

-- Extensibility of Cisco XNC functions using Java or Python and ability to support multi-protocols for device communication
+- Extensibility of Cisco XNC functions using Java or Python and the ability to support multiple protocols for device communication

-- Consistent management access through the GUI or through Java OSGI or REST northbound APIs
+- Consistent management access through the GUI or through Java OSGi or representational state transfer (REST) northbound APIs

-- Network end-to-end forwarding rules programming, and flow level visibility for statistics and troubleshooting
+- Network end-to-end forwarding rules programming, plus flow-level visibility for statistics and troubleshooting

 Cisco XNC applications include:

-Monitor Manager helps to enable traffic visibility for troubleshooting, analysis, reporting, and archiving using a centralized, policy-focused approach.
+Monitor Manager provides traffic visibility for troubleshooting, analysis, reporting, and archiving using a centralized, policy-focused approach.

-Explore the use of application-aware network forwarding functions through the XNC with the Topology Independent Forwarding (TIF) module.
-TIF extends beyond the traditional routing concepts and can create a forwarding path end to end using metrics.
-These include non-conventional metrics like bandwidth, currency (dollar cost), and any other custom properties.
+Explore the use of application-aware network forwarding functions with the Topology-Independent Forwarding (TIF) module.
+TIF extends beyond traditional routing concepts and can use metrics to create a forwarding path end to end.
+These metrics include nonconventional ones like bandwidth, currency (dollar cost), and other custom properties.

-With Cisco XNC and Network Slicing application, users can partition the network based on physical and logical criteria for multiple user communities.
-Slicing provides the logical separation required to manage the network traffic domains extending beyond VLANs.
+With Cisco XNC and network slicing, users can partition the network according to physical and logical criteria for multiple user communities.
+Slicing provides the logical separation required to manage network traffic domains extending beyond VLANs.

 Controller and Application Product Packaging

-Cisco XNC and applications are available as standalone products and in product bundles.
-The individual applications, including Monitor Manager, TIF, and network slicing, require the Cisco XNC Controller as a base module.
+Cisco XNC and Cisco XNC applications are available as standalone products and in bundles.
+The Monitor Manager, TIF, network slicing, the virtual patch panel, and other individual applications require the Cisco XNC controller as a base module.